 - Hardware: we recommend ≥ 8 GB of RAM and a webcam.
-Preferably also multiple screens and a quiet room (or headset mic). - Software: a modern browser: Chrome, Firefox, or Safari (not IE or Edge); and Zoom. - Coding: we have a cloud-based coding server that supports running code and sharing code with the trainer(s).
+Preferably also multiple screens and a quiet room (or headset mic). - Software: a modern browser: Chrome, Firefox, or Safari (not IE or Edge); and Zoom

-Timing: Most courses will run from 9:00 to roughly 17:00 (AEST) each day, with breaks of 50 minutes for lunch and 20 minutes each for morning and afternoon tea.
+Timing: Most courses will run from 9:00 to roughly 17:00 (AEST/AEDT) each day, with breaks of 50 minutes for lunch and 20 minutes each for morning and afternoon tea.